tscharke/tscharke/README.md

 ## 🦸‍♂️ More about me…

-With over 20 years of competence in creating applications, I‘m an expert at leading and developing projects for mobile and web (Apps, SPAs, API-services, etc.).
+With over 25 years of competence in creating production ready applications, I am an expert at leading and developing projects for mobile and web (Apps, SPAs, API-services like REST, GraphQL, JSON-RPC, SOAP, …, etc.).

-I dispose of a deep understanding of the front- and backend, the integration of different systems, the interaction, the product and the communication with stakeholders.
+I dispose of a deep understanding of the front- and backend, the integration of multiple different systems, the interaction, the product and the communication with stakeholders.

 All this with passion, compassion and focus of people and products.